 Taking a cue from Apple, Google has opened its first-ever brick-and-mortar store with hardware products on display and much more in the city of New York.

-Situated in Chelsea area, customers will be able to browse and buy an extensive selection of hardware and software products made by Google, ranging from Pixel phones, Stadia, WearOS to Nest and Fitbit devices, Fitbit devices to Pixelbooks and more at the 5,000 square feet store.
+Situated in the Chelsea area, customers will be able to browse and buy an extensive selection of hardware and software products made by Google, ranging from Pixel phones, Stadia, and WearOS to Nest and Fitbit devices Fitbit devices to Pixelbooks, and more at the 5,000 square feet store.